aisingapore/PeekingDuck/docs/source/use_cases/zone_counting.md

 **2. Bottom Midpoint Node**

-The bottom midpoint node is called by including `peek.bbox_to_btm_midpoint` in the run config declaration.
+The bottom midpoint node is called by including `dabble.bbox_to_btm_midpoint` in the run config declaration.
 This outputs all the bottom midpoints of all detected bounding boxes.
 The node has no configurable parameters

 **3. Zone Counting Node**

-The zone counting node is called by including `peek.zone_count` in the run config declaration.
+The zone counting node is called by including `dabble.zone_count` in the run config declaration.
 This uses the bottom midpoints of all detected bounding boxes an outputs the number of object counts in each specified zone.
 The node configurable parameters can be found below.

 **4. Adjusting Nodes**